Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 https://my-beautiful.site/search?category=novels
 ```

-Everything after the `?` in this string defines a _query string_.
+Everything after the `?` in this URL is the _query string_.
 In this case, the query string is `category=novels`.
-The key and value of a query param is separated by `=`.
+The key and value of a query param are separated by `=`.

 | Query Param Key | Query Param Value |
 | --------------- | ----------------- |